scienceacademy/web/content/assignments/neural_network.md

     - In the terminal window, run `cd ml` to change directories into your `ml` directory.
     -
 2. **Understand the Code**
-   - Begin by examining the provided digit classification code.
+   - Begin by examining the provided code, which is commented by section.
      - Data loading and preprocessing.
      - Neural network model creation (`MLPClassifier`).
      - Model training and evaluation.
    - Run the code to ensure it works and that you understand the output.
    - To see the graphical output, select "GUI" from the "CS50" menu on the left side of your IDE.
+Clicking the "X" on the window, or pressing <Ctrl-C> in the Terminal will end the program.

 3. **Parameter Experimentation**
    - Your main task is to experiment with the neural network's parameters and observe the effects on model accuracy and training time.